July 31st, 2019

 Once a project begins, forecasting is that critical discipline that tells us where we think the project costs and schedule will end based on what we know today.
-There are a multitude of methods, formulas, and applications for developing a forecast, but all strive to identify when and where corrective action may be needed.
+There are many methods, formulas, and applications for developing a forecast.
+However, all of them strive to identify when and where corrective action may be needed.

 Given that, a Living Forecast seeks to have semi-automated forecast adjustments occur regularly.
 The idea is for every project in the portfolio to have an up-to-date forecast every period, where the adjustments are fully auditable.
 Frequency and timeliness of forecasting add tremendous value.
 Knowing that corrective action is needed now rather than when a forecast is updated at the end of a quarter (or longer) can be the determining factor in whether anything can be done to address the root cause of the change.